Irenezs/Notes/wEEK 7.md

 	- c
 		- In Paper
 	- d
 		- For a cable in a lift, cable B will be best.
-This is due to its high breaking stress and young modulus.
+This is due to its high breaking stress and young modulus. material A is not a choice because it would fail without warning.
+		- For a cable in a bungee cord, cable D would be best.
+This is due to the fact it can store a large amount of energy before failiure.
+It could not be any of the other cables as they have a high young modulus, causing a sudden